the-au-forml-lab/the-au-forml-lab.github.io/colloquium.md

 #### Schedule

-Each talk is between 1pm and 2pm on their respective day, unless stated otherwise.
+Each talk is between 1pm and 2pm EDT qon their respective day, unless stated otherwise.

 - 8/21/2020: [Dependable Systems for Managing Valuable Data](/colloquium_talks/Tremel.html) by Edward Tremel